 Is there a Glove/Mitten Hybrid?

+Some people like keeping their fingers close together inside a mitten.
+It certainly allows for greater flexibility of the fingers.
+Others prefer the gloves where each finger is separated by insulation and shell material.
 For those really conflicted or just interested in trying a new style of glove/mitten, the 3 finger gloves are a cool way to keep your hands warm.
-The 3-finger gloves have a spot for the thumb, a spot for the index finger and a mitten type area for the remaining 3 fingers.
+The 3-finger gloves have a spot for the thumb, a spot for the index finger, and a mitten type area for the remaining 3 fingers.
 This combines the warmth of insulation in gloves and the dexterity of mittens to give you a great new kind of style and performance for your hands.

 Gloves, mittens, 3-finger gloves – whatever your preference, make sure to find hand-wear suitable for the conditions you’re in.
 Gloves and mittens come many different styles shapes and uses.
-Make sure you don’t choose a spring glove for a January snow day and a fully insulated glove for a March slush session.
+And be sure that you don’t choose a spring glove for a January snow day and a fully insulated glove for a March slush session.
 The spring glove in January will not provide you with enough insulation and your hands will get cold really fast, where as choosing a fully insulated glove for a spring day may lead to sweating hands which will keep your hands wet and that moisture build up on the inside of the glove will also lead to cold hands.
 Choose your hand wear appropriately for the conditions and time of year.